jesse-woolsey/HowToWashClothes_ArticulateStoryline/README.md

 # WashingClothes-StorylineTrainingSample
- Articulate Storyline E-Learning Work Sample
+ Articulate Storyline E-Learning Work Sample.
-This e-learning is a narrated presentation that inclues interactive scenarios, dialogue, and a final assessment.
+This e-learning module is a narrated presentation that inclues interactive scenarios, dialogue, and a final assessment.